Jena: Middle Ages

 Until the High Middle Ages, the Saale was the border between Germanic regions in the west and Slavic regions in the east.
 Owing to its function as a river crossing, Jena was conveniently located.
 Nevertheless, there were also some more important Saale crossings such as the nearby cities of Naumburg to the north and Saalfeld to the south, so that the relevance of Jena was more local during the Middle Ages.
 The first unequivocal mention of Jena was in an 1182 document.
 The first local rulers of the region were the Lords of Lobdeburg with their eponymous castle near Lobeda, roughly 6 km south of the city centre on the eastern hillside of the Saale valley.

 In the 13th century, the Lords of Lobdeburg founded two towns in the valley: Jena on the west bank and Lobeda – which is one of Jena's constituent communities today – 4 km to the south on the east bank.
 Around 1230, Jena received town rights and a regular city grid was established between today's Fürstengraben, Löbdergraben, Teichgraben and Leutragraben.
-The city got a marketplace, main church, town hall, council and city walls during the late 13th and early 14th centuries making it into a fully fledged town.
+The city got a marketplace, main church, town hall, council and city walls during the late 13th and early 14th centuries making it into a full-fledged town.
 In this time, the city's economy was based mainly on wine production on the warm and sunny hillsides of the Saale valley.
 The two monasteries of the Dominicans (1286) and the Cistercians (1301) rounded out Jena's medieval appearance.

 As the political circumstances in Thuringia changed in the middle of the 14th century, the weakened Lords of Lobdeburg sold Jena to the aspiring Wettins in 1331.
 Jena obtained the Gotha municipal law and the citizens strengthened their rights and wealth during the 14th and 15th centuries.
 Moreover, the Wettins were more interested in their residence in the nearby city of Weimar, and so Jena could develop itself relatively autonomously.